yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 ## The Three Major Components of Front-end Development

-To develop the front-end is to deal with the three components:
+So far, the three major technologies to develop the front-end have all emerged:

 - `Hyper Text Markup Language(HTML)`: Describe the content and the arrangement of a web page.
 - `Cascading Style Sheets (CSS)`: Describe the visual effect of the web page content defined by HTML.
 - `JavaScript`: Implemnet the user interaction of the web page with the user so the web page content, arrange, and visual effect can be dynamically changed as the user interacts with it.

+The sample website ["FE-three-major-components"](Code/FE-three-major-components/README.md) shows an enhanced version of the "World First Website (Mock!)".
+Check out its README file for more details.

 ## More on JavaScript